hashicorp/design-system/website/docs/components/form/primitives/partials/guidelines/guidelines.md

 #### Custom messages

-A custom message in the character count is supported and can be used when a product or application-specific message or term is required; e.g. "registry" or "workspace".
+A custom message in the character count is supported and can be used when a product or application-specific message or term is required, e.g., "registry" or "workspace".

 !!!
 Dont